The 8 principles of The Data Protection Act & GDPR

 Principle 5 – Retention

-The fifth principle directs the controller not to keep data more than its requirement.
-The controllers are limited to use data as long as there are requirements.
+The fifth principle directs the controller not to keep more data than required.
+The controllers are limited to the use of data as long as there are requirements.
 They must not save the data for future use.

 Principle 6 – Rights